Got questions? Cool, I've got answers. :)

 Who are you?

 I'm a guy from Seattle that likes to take pictures of interesting things.
-I have a wife, a kid, and a cat, all of whom sometimes make it into my pictures.
+I have a wife and daughter, both of whom sometimes make it into my pictures.
 I also like to travel.
 You can read all about me here!